Given my not that great flight last time, I want to review the circuit for myself.

 When I come too close to the ground I pull the nose up too much

 In a touch-and-go, as soon as you are on the ground you must push full throttle.
 In the Tecnam P92 this almost immediatly puts you in the air again.
-We keep the nose on the horizon until we are going up, and APPLY A LOT OF RIGHT THROTTLE.
+We keep the nose on the horizon until we are going up, and APPLY A LOT OF RIGHT RUDDER.